Tuesday, 14 October 2025

 Daera confirmed the ban after routine monitoring detected elevated levels of blue-green algae in the water at Benone Strand.
 The agency has issued an “advice against bathing” notice to the Causeway Coast and Glens Borough Council, which manages the beach.

-A red flag is being displayed at the site, and RNLI lifeguards are broadcasting audio messages warning against entering the water.
-While some beachgoers have still been spotted entering the water, authorities urge the public to comply with the ban for their safety.
+A red flag was displayed at the site, and RNLI lifeguards broadcasted audio messages warning against entering the water.
+While some beachgoers have still been spotted entering the water, authorities urge the public to comply with past and future potential bans for their safety.

 “It’s really, really sad that this is occurring, particularly on a bank holiday weekend,” said Northern Ireland’s Agriculture and Environment Minister Andrew Muir.
 “The people of Northern Ireland deserve better than bathing waters being closed and Lough Neagh being in this situation.”